RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 2017-10-30 11:24:19 [.]
 Making sure NTP is installed and time is set.
 ```

-The installation will install if necessary and set the service to
+The installation installs if necessary and set the service to
 auto-start.

 ### Network Configurations